Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Legal Concept Interpretation Evaluator

 \paragraph{w/ Interpretation}

-We introduced concept interpretations generated by different approaches, including human-written and model-generated interpretations, to compare them with our method: (1) \textbf{Judicial Interpretation (JI)}: We recruit a legal expert to retrieve judicial interpretations for the concept \textit{c}.
-Judicial interpretations are explanations issued by the Supreme People's Court on how to specifically apply the law.
+We introduced concept interpretations generated by different approaches, including human-written and LLM-generated interpretations: (1) \textbf{Judicial Interpretation (JI)}: We recruit a legal expert to retrieve judicial interpretations for the concept \textit{c}.
+Judicial interpretations are explanations issued by the Supreme People's Court on how to apply the law specifically.
 (2) \textbf{Expert interpretation (EI)}: We collect legal professionals' interpretations for the concept \textit{c} from FaXin\footnote{ \href{https://www.faxin.cn/}{https://www.faxin.cn/},} and WeChat official accounts of major law firms, which are of high quality.
 (3) \textbf{LLM Direct Interpretation (DI)} : Without providing relevant cases, the LLM generates an interpretation of the vague concept $c$ directly based on its internal knowledge.